lucaselblanc/pollardsrho/README.md

  The expected time complexity of Pollard's Rho Lambda algorithm for elliptic curves is O(√n), where n is the order of the group, in this implementation, the probability distribution in the steps is restricted to O(√k) through an artificial cyclic subgroup, keeps the probabilistic window restricted to the range.
 Given secp256k1, this translates to approximately O(√range), as predicted by the birthday paradox for random walks over a finite group.

+#### Average k-Factor

+ The Theoretical Average k-Factor expected for the like lambda algorithm outlined in the paper: ```P. C. Van Oorschot & M. J. Wiener (1999) - Parallel Collision Search with Cryptanalytic Applications``` is ```E(ops) ≈ 2.0✓W``` considering the statistical bad luck of the tail.
+This implementation achieves the expected theoretical overall average and yields k-Factor medians < 2.0√W and < 1.0√W in statistical lucks.

 ## Prerequisites

 - g++